 If your business is not yet equipped with a card reader that accepts contactless payments, you may still accept Apple Pay using the Tap to Pay on iPhone feature.
 You will need to use at least an iPhone 11 running iOS 15.5 or later as your contactless card reader.
 The Tap to Pay on iPhone feature makes use of the iPhone’s built-in NFC reader to capture the payment information.

-Setting up an iPhone for Tap to Pay
+Setting Up an iPhone for Tap to Pay

 Check if your payment processor is capable of accepting payments using Tap to Pay on iPhone.
 Square and Shopify are two of the few processors equipped with this feature.
 We’ll use them for this example.
+Learn more about tap to pay.

 Accepting Payments Using an iPhone